 Give a Pair Programming Task

-The next part of our Ruby on Rails interview always involves testing a Ruby on Rails programmer’s skills while paired with our senior web developer.
+The next part of our Ruby on Rails interview always involves testing a programmer’s skills while paired with our senior web developer.
 We explain to the interviewee that this is necessary to unleash their mind.
 It doesn’t matter whether the interview is held online via Hangouts or Skype or whether it’s in-person, as we simply ask the interviewee to share their screen and start solving a task.

 What is the purpose of a pair programming test?
 First of all, it gives us a look into the developer's line of thinking.
 Once a Ruby on Rails programmer gets the task, they should suggest some methods or means to resolve it.
 A pair programming task is very similar to a discussion, as our senior web developer helps the interviewee understand what solution might be not only workable, but best.
 Secondly, the pair programming tasks helps us determine a developer’s ability to work in a team.
 Below is an example of the tasks we might give during a Ruby on Rails interview.